 “Too many people spend money they haven’t earned, to buy things they don’t want, to impress people that they don’t like,” claimed actor Will Rogers.
 It might be painful to look at cashflow right now, but you need to do it if you’re going to understand how to maximize it.

 Technology has made it easier than ever to track your spending with intuitive apps that connect directly to your bank accounts.
 They’ll even organize each charge into a certain category automatically.

-Whether you check your finances weekly, bi-weekly, or monthly, consistency is critical.
+Whether you check your personal finances weekly, bi-weekly, or monthly, consistency is critical.
 Consider setting calendar reminders for yourself to help build the habit.
-Use this time to sync on your finances from last year, and collectively set goals and plans for the year ahead.
+Use this time to sync on your personal finances from last year, and collectively set goals and plans for the year ahead.
 During this crisis, those goals may look quite different.
 Maybe you decide the goal is to not default on your mortgage.
 That’s OK.
-The important thing is that you have a clearly defined objective and financial strategy to get you there.
+The important thing is that you have a clearly defined objective and basic financial survival strategy to get you there.

 Once you have a good idea of how your money is being spent, you can set budgets for yourself and adjust them as life happens, which these days, might include a layoff or extended health care.
-Again, you will have more security knowing there’s a financial plan in place.
+Again, you will have more financial security knowing there’s a plan in place.

 Tighten your belt